My name is Sandy and life for me has felt like a series of earthquakes. Every time I feel like...READ MORE

 As a Christ-centered community for women seeking specialized care, we’re here to see women come out of poverty into potential, interdependence and self-reliance through transformative faith, healing and wholeness.

 How do we help homeless women in Kansas City?
-We use an approach called T.H.E.
-Program.

 Our 20-bed home is a clean environment where residents, staff and guests feel welcome, respected and safe.
 Our home is a place where each person can grow in love of self, love for others, and love for and from God.
 Our home fosters healing, learning, accountability and healthy relationships.
+During their stay, each guest's spiritual, addiction and mental health issues are assessed in one-on-one sessions.
+Work Therapy teaches life skills that are often misplaced or lost during addiction.
+The curriculum focuses on time management, work standards, attendance, attitude and initiative.

 We are a continuous-learning environment that promotes life-long learning.
 Our educational services include life skills, financial planning, and practical training customized for individual development toward occupational goals and successful living.